tektechnologies/Instructor-Prep/201/class-01.md

 # First Hour

 ## Campus Kickoff

 Work with your campus director for the Class 1 kickoff, using the [201 orientation slide deck](https://docs.google.com/presentation/d/10z8h0kdeHRtuBZ0RoJ1JWxSpiFKgyeMNyDoz1V4TtRU/edit#slide=id.gf7316a0f20_0_0).

 ## Intro to Canvas

-1. Modules view of assignments
+1. Module-view of assignments
 1. Syllabus
 1. Course Overview
-1. Calender view
+1. Calendar view

 ### Review of Career Coaching Assignments

 Students should have completed some prework assignments related to Career Coaching.

 Discuss the value of focusing on each of these, even though it is early in their career change process.

 - Career Coaching Overview: Sets the tone of the career assignments.
 - Professional Competency Self-Assessment: